 Back in 2012 a few industrious and rum loving folks had the wondrous idea to make a new rum and distill it right here in southwest Florida, Cape Coral to be exact.
 Utilizing Florida's very own sugar cane crops and other locally sourced ingredients, all of their rum is small batch, handcrafted using an American copper still pot.
 Rums are then placed into American Kentucky whiskey barrels and aged anywhere from 3 to 14 years.
 Wicked Dolphin is the largest craft rum distiller in Florida and perhaps in the United States.

-The kids are out of school and it is time to plan a vacation.
-Key West is the ideal getaway filled with activities and adventure to make smiles and memories for guests of all ages!
+Here in Florida, anytime is the time to plan a vacation.
+Key West is the ideal getaway filled with activities and adventure to make smiles and memories for any and everyone!

 With all the different options that you have for a Key West Vacation, what should you do and see on your trip to paradise?

 The Key West Songwriters festival is the world’s LARGEST event of its kind.
 The five day country music mania begins in early to mid May, with free shows daily as well as some performances requiring reservations.
 This is THE must do for music junkies!
 Some of Nashville’s greatest talents made their debuts in Key West, at the song writers festival!